marcbln/ai-code-comments/masterplan.md

 ## Development Phases

 ### Phase 1: Core Functionality
 - 1.1 Build the CLI interface using Typer.
+Use `uv` with build system `hatchling`
 - 1.2 Integrate the LLM API for generating PHPDoc and section comments.
 - 1.3 Implement file overwriting and dry-run mode.